lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 $u \leadsto v$, $v \leadsto u$, or there exists $w$ with $u \sim w$ and
 $w \sim v$.

-In minIR, the hypergraph vertices are SSA values and edges are the operations.
+In minIR, the hypergraph vertices are SSA values, and edges are the operations.
 We will call the source of a value its definition and the target its uses---and hence rename the $\mathit{src}$ and $\mathit{tgt}$ functions to $\mathit{def}$ and $\mathit{use}$ respectively.
 Furthermore, we introduce additional